-Below are photos and descriptions of some of the beautiful spring wildflowers in Virginia.
-We also highlight some of the best places to see wildflowers from Virginia nature trails and parks.
+Below are photos and descriptions of some of the beautiful spring wildflowers in Virginia I have seen on local trails.
+I also highlight some of the best places to see wildflowers from Virginia nature trails and parks.
 Many of the best wildflower hikes are on short, easy trails that are very kid-friendly but good for all ages.

 Disclosure: This article may contain affiliate links.
 We will make a small commission from these links if you order something, at no additional cost to you.

-Our Virginia wildflower list also includes flowers that bloom later in the summer.
-Again, we suggest a few summer hikes where you can enjoy and photograph these beautiful blossoms.
+My Virginia wildflower list also includes flowers that bloom later in the summer.
+Again, I suggest a few summer hikes where you can enjoy and photograph these beautiful blossoms.

-We have lived in Northern Virginia for 25 years, but we're still learning about Virginia wildflowers.
-Our friends at Green Thumb Gardening provided expertise in identifying many of these flowers.
-We also used the beautiful VirginiaWildflowers.org site and the iNaturalitst app and highly recommend them for anyone who wants to learn more about our native flora.
+I have lived in Northern Virginia for 25 years, but I'm still learning about Virginia wildflowers.
+Friends at Green Thumb Gardening provided expertise in identifying many of these flowers.
+I also recommend the VirginiaWildflowers.org site and the iNaturalitst app for anyone who wants to learn more about our native flora.

 Spring Wildflowers in Northern Virginia